Track mileage automatically

 The simplest arrangement is to use a flat rate per business mile driven.
 The IRS rate covers both the costs of owning (fixed costs) and driving (variable costs) your vehicle for business purposes.

 Be aware that your employer can set any mileage rate they choose – the IRS cents per mile is only a guide.
 If you receive employee reimbursement at a rate higher than the IRS standard, the excess will be taxed.
-The IRS rate per mile for business in 2024 is $0.67.
-Find out more about the 2024 mileage rate.
+The IRS rate per mile for business in 2025 is $0.70, up 3 cents from the 2024 rate of $0.67.
+Find out more about the 2024 mileage rate and 2025 mileage rate.

 FAVR - Fixed and Variable Rate reimbursement